This page answers:

 Shuttle.toml

-# Declare files that should be moved to the runtime container:
+# Declare files that should be copied to the runtime image:

 [build]